paolobenve/myphotoshare/README.md

 The scanner gets modification date-time for video date-time.
 Be sure you do not modify it; or, if you modified it, touch it to desidered date-time.

+#### Pillow bug

+As a result of a pillow bug, exif data could not be read for some photos shooted around 2005

 ## Community

 Github platform permits you to report bugs.